Amazing Lesser-known Facts about Howrah Bridge

 An honor to Rabindranath Tagore:

-Another amazing fact about the bridge is it has been rechristened as Rabindra Setu on June 14th 1965 to honor West Bengal’s iconic poet and Nobel Laureate Rabindranath Tagore.
-Albeit the people of Bengal take great pride in their history and culture, despite the rechristening of the bridge in the name of their most-loved poet, denizens of Bengal still identify the bridge with its old name-Howrah Bridge!
+Another amazing fact about the bridge is that authorities rechristened it as Rabindra Setu on June 14th, 1965, to honor West Bengal’s iconic poet and Nobel Laureate Rabindranath Tagore.
+Although the people of Bengal take great pride in their history and culture, despite the rechristening of the bridge in the name of their most-loved poet, denizens of Bengal still identify the bridge with its old name-Howrah Bridge!

 What went into the making of Howrah Bridge?

 Tons of steel and years of hard work and labor went into the making of this gigantic steel structure.
-An estimated 26,500 tons of hard steel is reported to have been used in its construction, out of which the iconic Indian conglomerate Tata Steels has supplied 23,500 tons of high-tensile alloy steel and the rest has been imported from England.
+Reports estimate that 26,500 tons of hard steel were used in its construction.
+The iconic Indian conglomerate Tata Steel supplied 23,500 tons of high-tensile alloy steel, while the rest was imported from England.

 Role of Kolkata Port Trust:

-The Kolkata Port Trust (KoPT) is responsible for the periodic maintenance of the iconic Howrah Bridge and ensures that the bridge is protected against corrosion due to rain and bird droppings.
-According to sources, an average annual expense of 500, 000 lakh Indian Rupees is incurred each year by KOPT towards the maintenance of it, the KoPT recently spent a whopping 6.5 million Indian Rupees to just get the entire Howrah Bridge painted with 26,500 liters of paint.
+The Kolkata Port Trust (KoPT) is responsible for the periodic maintenance of the iconic Howrah Bridge and ensures it is protected against corrosion caused by rain and bird droppings.
+According to sources, KoPT incurs an average annual expense of 500,000 lakh Indian Rupees for its maintenance.
+Recently, KoPT spent a whopping 6.5 million Indian Rupees to repaint the entire Howrah Bridge with 26,500 liters of paint.

 Best time to Visit Kolkata